appsody/website/content/docs/stacks/stack-structure.md

 ## Stack structure

 A stack is designed to support both ways of working; local development, and build and deploy.
-Therefore, there is a standard structure for all stacks as follows:
+Therefore, all stacks follow the same structure, which is shown here:

 ```bash
 my-stack